 As of 2021, there are over 250 BioTAP network members.
 These members are located across the US, Canada, South America, Europe, and beyond!

 The vision of BioTAP is for all institutions to provide effective TPD to graduate and undergraduate instructors so that they can deliver the best possible teaching and learning environment for undergraduate students in their classes

 To do so, our mission is to provide resources and support collaborations among TPD providers, share ideas about effective TPD practices, foster research to build empirical data on TPD effectiveness, and advocate for TPD programs for graduate and undergraduate instructors at all institutions.

 Why is BioTAP needed?

 Undergraduate institutions are under increasing pressure to improve teaching and learning in introductory science courses.
-Although much of the focus is on faculty instructional quality, a large majority of the one on one interaction at the introductory level is between undergraduates and graduate teaching assistants (GTAs).
+Although much of the focus is on faculty instructional quality, a large majority of the one on one interaction at the introductory level is between undergraduates and their teaching assistants (TAs).

 Biology graduate students are important instructors of many biology classes, especially introductory courses that are critical gateways to student progression through their biology major.
 Despite this role, biology graduate teaching assistants are often not provided the level of professional development specific to teaching that would maximize student learning by all students.

 In 2013, the NSF funded an incubator project to start building a network to address concerns about TA TPD.
 In 2015, BioTAP received five additional years of funding from the NSF to expand its network.
 This website provides information about the activities of the grant, as well as future BioTAP activities.

 NSF funding for BioTAP has ended as of 2021, but the BioTAP network continues.